atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 section: Data Warehouse
 title: Data Warehouse Maintenance
 meta_title: How to Maintain a Data Warehouse
-description: Learn how the best practices to maintain a Data Warehouse.
-Keep it simple to use and analyze.
+description: Learn the best practices to maintain a Data Warehouse.
+Learn how to add new data, remove deprecated data, and optimize for performance..
 number: 35
 authors:
 - _people/jaime-flores-lovo.md